 Along with her concerts, De Luna teaches individuals of all ages and abilities.
 “I love playing myself, but I love empowering other people to play even more.
 I would like to convey how the harp sounds beautiful at whatever level you play it, so it is a very encouraging instrument.
 You also get to enjoy the beautiful vibrations while you play.”

 De Luna’s music completes any holiday occasion or special event.
+To contact De Luna for Bookings, please fill in the form below.

 Available for your Wedding, Special Events, Healing Music and new - Life Coaching.